This post focuses on the job description of a community psychiatric nurse, to help you understand what they do.

 The employment history section of the resume requires that you state your previous or current work activities as a community psychiatric nurse, which you can prepare by adopting the work activities in the job description sample above.

-Requirements – Knowledge, Skills, and Abilities – for the Community Psychiatric Nurse Post
+Community Psychiatric Nurse Requirements – Knowledge, Skills, and Abilities for Career Success

 A psychiatric nurse looking for employment in a community mental health facility would need to develop or have the following skills, knowledge, abilities, and other attributes, which are considered important to excelling on the job: